 I don’t know much about cars – can I still do the rally?

 Yes you can.
 Lots of people on the rally are in the same position.
 By the end of the rally, you’ll certainly know more than you did when you started, but there are plenty of people that can help you out if necessary.
 That includes a dedicated support crew on hand from dawn to dusk and beyond to get you on the road again, if possible.

 Can I bring my dog on the rally?

 We have a strict policy that no dogs are allowed on the rally.
-The rally founders are dog owners themselves, so this isn’t an anti dog response, but a response from people that know what the rally is like and know what it’s like for dogs.
+The rally founders are dog owners themselves, so this isn’t an anti dog response, but a response from people that know what the rally is like and know that it’s not the place for dogs.
 In addition to this, we go to a number of places where dogs are not allowed.
 If you bring your dog with you, you’ll lose your position in the rally, your car will be taken from you and you won’t participate in any future rallies.

 Are we able to generate our own media attention?

 Yes, of course.
 The rally creates a lot of media attention and we welcome all the help we can get.
-We have prepared media tips and materials for any teams interested in generating their own publicity – please check the team’s resource section once you are confirmed.
+We have prepared media tips and materials to help teams generate their own publicity – please check the team’s resource section once you are confirmed.
 Your social media networks are also very important to the rally.

-Are the teams covered under your or the Cancer Council’s Public Liability Insurance?
+Are the teams covered under your or Cancer Council’s Public Liability Insurance?